-How to Deal with Distracting Backgrounds
+How to Deal with Distracting Backgrounds Using Light Falloff

 Light Falloff vs. Shallow Depth of Field

 The pool hall had plenty of light from a wall of floor-to-ceiling glass panels.
 My friend put that to use with his lens using an aperture of f/1.4.
-That let in plenty of light, but also gave a pleasing bokex to the background.
+That let in plenty of light, but also gave a pleasing bokeh to the background.

 Using light falloff, I knew I could basically eliminate all of the light from the background and my model would appear on a black background.
 Choosing between that or the distracting background, I decided to go with the light falloff technique.